2023 Grant Guidelines

 - The proposal should be submitted by a 501c3 organization, a unit of government, or by a public agency.
 Organizations that are not tax exempt must apply through a suitable fiscal agent willing to accept financial responsibility for the project.

-- The Foundation prefers projects that are submitted by local applicants.
+- BACF prefers projects that are submitted by local applicants.

-- A proposal should have clearly stated goals.
+- A proposal should have clearly stated goals, timelines and budget information.

 - Additional project funding may be considered annually but at a declining funding level for up to 3 years.